 All taxpayers filing electronically must use the Self-Select PIN method.
-The IRS no longer accepts Form 8453 as a signature document.
 The only other option is to paper file your return.

 The IRS requires one of these numbers to verify your identity.
 You will create your Self-Select PIN and provide one of the authentication numbers during the filing steps in TaxACT (click Filing then E-File My Return to begin).